Skip to main content

 • Initiative’s funding: To what extent will the funding be catalytic in achieving the targeted development impact?

-• Target developing countries: To what extent will the solution address key market failures and catalyze long-term financing for the targeted countries?
+• Target developing countries: To what extent will the funding be catalytic in achieving the targeted development impact?

 171717